sachinrajbher15/PingPongGame-Java/README.md

 # 🏓 Ping Pong Game
 The classic Ping Pong game written in Java.

-The PingPongGame.java class needs to be run in order to start the game.
+The PingPongGame.java class needs to be run in order to start the game.<br>
 The GameFrame.java class creates Frame and GamePanel.java adds Panel on which our all components are placed.
 The Ball.java class creates the ball and controls its movement.
 The Paddle.java class creates the paddles the players use and controls its movements.